The Value of Hanyangdoseong

 - 2) Authenticity

 In 2008, Sungnyemun, the most important of all the structures on Hanyangdoseong, was badly damaged in an arson attack.
 Extant written records were consulted to restore and rebuild the structure according to traditional techniques.
-As with Heunginjimung Gate, The authenticity and original appearance of the wall and its wooden structures are unquestioned.
+As with Heunginjimung Gate, The authenticity and original appearance of the wall and its wooden structures are ascertained.

-The Hanyangdoseong has been designated as a cultural treasure and today the terrain of the four inner mountains, the course of the wall, the wall construction techniques and the wall structures are all carefully preserved.
+The Hanyangdoseong has been designated as cultural heritage and today the terrain of the four inner mountains, the course of the wall, the wall construction techniques and the wall structures are all carefully preserved.
 The wall is in the heart of today’s Seoul yet its historical value and placement significance as a capital demarcation line is being sustained.

 - 3) Integrity

 - Hanyangdoseong is the product of uniquely Korean perceptions and practices.
-It is also the largest-sale wall structure in Korea, with about 70% of the original wall, along with some remaining ruins now being preserved.
+It is also the largest wall structure in Korea, with about 78% of the original wall, along with some remaining ruins now being preserved.
 The various major and minor gates, water gates and beacon platforms that once were integral parts of Hanyangdoseong are also being restored, rebuilt and preserved.
 Also preserved are the palaces, Jongmyo Shrine and Sajikdan Altar that Hanyangdoseong was originally built to protect.

 Hanyangdoseong today has been designated as a national cultural property, with specific parts named National Treasure, Treasure or Historic Site.
 Meticulous historical research has been ongoing to locate and restore still more sections.
 The City of Seoul has established a comprehensive plan for preserving, managing and utilizing Hanyangdoseong, and the measures being taken conform to World Heritage Site conservation standards.